Reasons for Uncertified Results in Duolingo English Test (DET)

 What does Uncertified actually mean on the DET?

 You paid $70.
 You sat for an hour.
-You waited 48 hours for your score.
-Then you saw the one word that meant your result was not usable.
+Then you saw the worst word.
 Uncertified.
-The result exists, but no university will accept it.
-Let us start with what that status actually means and what your options are next.
+It means your result is not usable.
+The score exists, but no university will accept it.
+Let us explain what it means.
+Then we will look at your next options.

-The Duolingo English Test has three possible end states for every attempt:
+The Duolingo English Test has three end states for every attempt:

-- Certified . the one you want.
-It means Duolingo's AI and human reviewers both signed off on your session, and your score is ready to send to universities.
+- Certified is the one you want.
+It means Duolingo's AI and human reviewers both approved your session.
+Your score is ready to send.

-- Uncertified . the status this article covers.
-It means the system flagged a rule violation serious enough to block your score from being released.
+- Uncertified is what this article covers.
+It means the system saw a rule break.
+Your score is blocked.

-- Invalid . rarer.
-It usually means the test data did not upload or the session was terminated before completion, so no score was even produced.
+- Invalid is rare.
+It usually means the test crashed or your internet dropped.
+No score was produced.

 Three end states for every DET attempt